 ✅ Prescription readers correct astigmatism, making the edges of letters look crisper, so you can read better and faster without having to strain your eyes.

 ⛔ A pair of drugstore cheaters contains the same magnifying power in both the left and right lenses.
-They won’t take into account any power difference between your eyes (if you have one), which can cause one eye working harder than the other.
+They won’t take into account any power difference between your eyes (if you have one), which can cause one eye to work harder than the other.

 ✅ Prescription readers ensure you’ll get the exact correction that both your eyes need, allowing your eyes to look through the lens at ease and your brain to feel comfortable adapting to the different powers in each eye.